Comparing orthogonal calculus and calculus with Reality: Introduction

 Motivated by the analogy between orthogonal calculus and real topological $K$-theory, the author developed a series of other calculi: unitary calculus~\cite{TaggartUnitary}, which sits in analogy with complex topological $K$-theory, and calculus with Reality~\cite{TaggartReality}, which is the calculus version of Atiyah's $K$-theory with Reality.
 These calculi are related in precisely the same manner as their analogous $K$-theories.
 The complexification-realification adjunction on the level of vector spaces induces a relationship between orthogonal and unitary calculus~\cite{TaggartOCandUC} which is well-behaved if the functors have convergent Weiss towers.
 This is the calculus version of the existence of maps (of spectra)

 relating real and complex topological $K$-theory.
-Moreover, we have a calculus version of the statement that the underlying non-equviariant spectrum of Aityah's $K$-theory with Reality spectrum $KR$ is the complex topological $K$-theory spectrum $KU$; forgetting the ``complex conjugation'' action on calculus with Reality recovers unitary calculus~\cite{TaggartRealityUnitary}.
+Moreover, we have a calculus version of the statement that the underlying non-equivariant spectrum of Atiyah's $K$-theory with Reality spectrum $KR$ is the complex topological $K$-theory spectrum $KU$; forgetting the ``complex conjugation'' action on calculus with Reality recovers unitary calculus~\cite{TaggartRealityUnitary}.